NMAK15005U Advanced Vector Spaces (AdVec)

 - Exam registration requirements

-A mandatory assignment must be approved before the exam.
+A mandatory homework assignment of 5 days must be approved before the exam.

 - Only certain aids allowed